scot00671234/flownudger/FINAL-SOLUTION.md

 **Status**: Production server tested and running successfully on port 3000

 ### 🎯 ROOT CAUSE ANALYSIS
-The `import.meta.dirname` from vite.config.ts was being bundled by esbuild but Node.js doesn't support this in ES modules, causing:
+Multiple `import.meta.dirname` references from vite.config.ts and server/vite.ts were being bundled by esbuild but Node.js doesn't support this in ES modules, causing:
 ```
 TypeError [ERR_INVALID_ARG_TYPE]: The "paths[0]" argument must be of type string.
 Received undefined
 ```
+This occurred because vite.config.ts and server/vite.ts both use import.meta.dirname for path resolution, and esbuild bundles these into the production build where Node.js expects __dirname instead.

 ### 🔧 COMPREHENSIVE SOLUTION